sbaack/sbaack.github.io/readme.md

 hugo server
 ```

 If you don't encounter any issues, simply create and push a new commit to `origin main`.
 Github will then build and deploy the page automatically.
+Note that the [Github Actions workflow](.github/workflows/hugo.yaml) specifies a version of Hugo to use remotely.
+Make sure to update this from time to time so it's consistent with what you're using locally.

 Tip: Because Github takes care of publishing on each push to `main`, you can also update the page by editing or adding files in Github's web interface if you're working on a machine where you don't want or can't install Hugo or Git.